cloudcity/deathstare/README.md

       mount Deathstare::Engine => '/'
     end

-And configure it in an initalizer, e.g. `config/initializers/deathstare.rb`:
+And configure it in an initializer, e.g. `config/initializers/deathstare.rb`:

     Deathstare.configure do
       config.heroku_app_id       = 'Your Heroku App ID'